ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rme-cca-basics/rme-cca-fvp.md

 You need atleast 30 GB of free disk space on your machine to build the software stack.

-Install `git` and the packages required to run the FVP:
+Install the necessary packages:

 ```console
 sudo apt update && sudo apt install git telnet xterm net-tools
 ```

+## Overview

+The Arm Confidential Compute Architecture (Arm CCA) enables the construction of protected execution environments called Realms.
+Realms allow lower-privileged software, such as application or a virtual machine to protect its content and execution from attacks by higher-privileged software, such as an OS or a hypervisor.
+Realms provide an environment for confidential computing, without requiring the Realm owner to trust the software components that manage the resources used by the Realm.

+The Arm Realm Management Extension (RME) architecture defines the set of hardware features and properties that are required to comply with the Arm CCA architecture.
+RME introduces a new security state "Realm world", in addition to the traditional Secure and Non-Secure states.

+In this learning path, you will learn how to build and run the reference integration software stack for Arm CCA which demonstrates support for Arm's Realm Management Extension (RME) architecture feature.
+You will also learn how to create a realm that runs a guest linux kernel.

+## Build the docker container

+You will build the Arm CCA reference software stack in a docker container which contains all the build dependencies.
 Install [docker engine](/install-guides/docker/docker-engine) on your machine.
-You will build the software stack in a docker container which contains all the build dependencies for the software stack.

-## Build the docker container

 Clone the repository that contains the docker container file and utility scripts: